 How can we say with certainty that the non-market clause is directed exclusively at China?
 Article 32.10 allows the definition of non-market economy to be determined unilaterally by any of the Parties.
 Should that Party determine, on the date of the signature of the USMCA, that a given country falls into the category of non-market economy this becomes definitive — unless there is an existing free trade agreement with one of the other Parties.
 This is the “get out of jail” card for Vietnam because both Canada and Mexico have an agreement with Vietnam through the Comprehensive and Progressive Trans-Pacific Partnership (CPTPP).
 No such arrangement exists for China, which has already been labelled a non-market economy by the U.S. Department of Commerce.
 China is certain to still be on this list when the USMCA is signed next year, assuming it is passed by the U.S. Congress and the legislatures of Canada and Mexico.
 Non-market economy status can be determined in various ways, including by the WTO, but in this case the sole arbiter is, in effect, the U.S. Department of Commerce.
 It is clear that there is only one target of Article 32.10 — China.

 This was made abundantly plain by U.S. officials after the conclusion of the USMCA, with National Economic Council Director Larry Kudlow proclaiming that North America was now a united front in dealing with China.
-Meanwhile in Canada, the non-market clause has provoked significant negative comment from commentators (here, here, and here).
+Meanwhile in Canada, the non-market clause has provoked significant negative comment (here, here, and here).
 There was no consultation with stakeholders and the provision was sprung on Canadians by surprise.
 The negative reaction led Prime Minister Trudeau to state that Canada still intends to pursue close trade ties with China — despite the non-market clause.
 The Chinese Embassy in Ottawa, for its part, has denounced Article 32.10 as a “hegemonic action” by the U.S.

 Defenders of the measure in Canada have argued that greater transparency regarding trade with China and the need to address U.S. concerns about Canada or Mexico serving as a back-door for dumped Chinese products reaching the U.S. were sufficient justification for Article 32.10.
 Chinese steel coming into North America is cited as a concrete example.
 However, there are many far less draconian methods to deal with trade diversion.
 Curtailing a partner’s ability to negotiate freely with third countries is using a sledgehammer to kill a fly.